owen-it/laravel-auditing-doc/general-configuration.md

 > {tip} When using other authentication mechanisms like [Sentinel](https://github.com/cartalyst/sentinel), update the resolver logic accordingly.

-The resolver is defined in the `config/audit.php` configuration file, by assigning the FQCN of the class implementing it.
+The resolver is defined in the `config/audit.php` configuration file.
+This is done by assigning the FQCN value of class implementing it to the `user.resolver` index.

 ```php
 return [